deeppavlov/tdl/README.md

 **Videos** will be available.

 Lecture slides, homework assignments and videos will appear in this repo and will be available for everyone.
-However, we will check your homework only if you are a MIPT student.
+However, we can guarantee that we will check your homework only if you are a MIPT student.

 Further announcements will be in our Telegram chat: https://t.me/joinchat/D_ljjxJHIrD8IuFvfqVLPw